 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Puyallup Police Department Lobby is currently closed.
+The Puyallup Police Department lobby is open Monday - Friday from 8:30am-4:30pm.

 Show All Answers

 The Puyallup Police Department does not process requests for Police Traffic Collision Reports (PTCR).
 Please obtain a copy of a PTCR from the Washington State Patrol Website and you will be able to immediately download your document for a fee.
 If you have questions, Washington State Patrol can be reached at (360) 570-2355 or via email.

 To request a copy of a Puyallup Police Department report, complete the online request form.